dataluscorp/browser/docs/performance/memory/dominators_view.md

     shows you which nodes in the snapshot are retaining the most memory
 -   the [Retaining Paths
     panel](dominators_view.html#retaining_paths_panel)
-    (new in Firefox 47) shows the 5 shortest retaining paths for a single node.
+    (new in Datalus 47) shows the 5 shortest retaining paths for a single node.

 ![](../img/dominators-2.png)